We’re open everyday 24/7

 The Indian Journal of Psychiatry offers another point of view regarding lapses versus relapses.

 Lapses involve using a small amount of a substance a person was once addicted to.
-A person who is in treatment for alcohol use disorder and has just one drink on one occasion has had a lapse.
+A person who is in treatment for alcohol addiction and has just one drink on one occasion has had a lapse.

 Relapses involve returning to prior levels of drug or alcohol use after receiving treatment.